symphonycms/members/README.markdown

 - Members: Reset Password
 - Members: Recover Account

 Go to Blueprints > Components and click on the event name to view documentation for that event.
+In addition to this event documentation, there is a number of additional return values from the fields that may be useful to you.

+### Members: Username
+### Members: Email

+- Member not found.
+- `$label` is a required field.
+- `$label` contains invalid characters.
+- That `$label` is already taken.

+### Members: Password

+- Recovery `$label` has expired.
+- Invalid `$label`.
+- `$label` do not match.
+- `$label` is too short.
+It must be at least %d characters.
+- `$label` is not strong enough.
+- `$label` cannot be blank.

 This extension provides three event filters that you can add to your events to make them useful to Members:

 - Members: Activation
 - Members: Register